wazo-platform/wazo-platform.org/content/blog/events-documentation.md

 receiving a chat message, receiving a call, etc)

-At a more technical level, here is how we implement it within wazo:
+At a more technical level, here is how we implement it within Wazo:

 For an event to be forwarded to a user connected through the websocket, the event must meet the following criteria:
 * Headers must have an entry `tenant_uuid` = <tenant uuid>